7 Wonders: Duel

 - Weight1.2 pounds

 So many board games focus on vanquishing enemies and gaining hegemony over humankind that it’s more than a little refreshing when one comes along that is almost purely aesthetic in character.
 Azul from Plan B is such a game.
 The goal here is not to send your opponent to the pit or force them to yield to your superior firepower, but instead to see who can come up with the most complete and completely satisfying decoration for the Palace of Dvora.
 It requires the players to visualize, to think geometrically, to think coloristically and to recognize patterns of all sorts.
 If there’s a weakness it’s that players tend to figure out the most effective designs over time, which means new players aren’t going to stand a chance against them.
+You may also be interested in some of these fun solo games from our list, so check them out.

 A different kind of thoughtful game.